xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

         * The last three sprite palettes are used for NPCs, enemies, and bosses.
 They are replaced with entries from the `pal/npc/` directory whenever NPCs are spawned.
 Bosses (except for Red Dragon) do not yet initialize palettes when they spawn so it may be possible for some bosses colors to be affected by recently encountered enemies.
 2. **`01` -** Identical to `00` except `blind/obj05.pal`, `damage/obj05.pal`, and `normal/obj05.pal` use red instead of blue.
 This is used for the Red Dragon boss.
 (Blind is unused so far.)
 3. **`attack`-** Contains palettes for each spell, item, and weapon that Hero can have.
 The file `pal/attack/palette_map.inc` needs to have an entry for each.
 Each entry specifies the directory that contains the palettes needed: `blind.pal`, `damage.pal`, `flash.pal`, and `main.pal`.
+4. **`boss`-** Complete palette sets for each boss, including both sprites and backgrounds.
+Currently the `obj0.pal` files are not loaded.
 4. **`hero`-** Palettes for each of the negative status effects that Hero can get, except Blind which is handled very differently.
 It contains four directories:
     - **`hero` -** Used when you have no negative status effect.
     - **`moogle` -** Used when you have the Moogle status effect.
 This is the lowest priority of the three.